EMCL-EU/EMCL-EU.github.io/content/students/modules.md

 <div class="container">

+<span style="color:red">**Attention: Starting 2025-2027, the modules will be slightly different.
+Students will start their studies in Finland, then move to Belgium and finally (third term) to the Netherlands.
+There will be slight changes to the modules, but most importantly, courses scheduled "RUG/term 1" will be "RUG/term 3" and courses scheduled "UEF/term 3" will be "UEF/term 1".**</span>

 <div id="accordion">

 All modules of the EMCL++ program are graded with ECTS.
 A student has to obtain at least 120 ECTS, 30 ECTS in each term, including internship and thesis.
 The program is divided into 8 modules: